Nikorasu/PyNBoids/README.md

 Added `pixelboids.py` version, draws boids as pixels in surfarray that fades as they move.
 Distance sorting & for-loop math replaced with numpy array math.
 Uses a fading surfArray to create tails, pixelation makes them look animated.

+#### Special Thanks:  (Let me know if I forgot anyone.)
+I couldn't have gotten this far without the Pygame Discord channel:
+CozyFractal, for help with the spatial partition grid & improving efficiency.
+Mega_JC, Ghast, and bydariogamer, for answering various questions I had.

 For more information, and future updates,
 [see github page](https://github.com/Nikorasu/PyNBoids "PyNBoids").